-Lavender dogs are usually born with chocolate coats which fade, so it's not until they have finished growing their adult coats that they're identified as lavender.
+Lavender dogs are usually born with chocolate coats that fade, so it's not until they have finished growing their adult coats that they're identified as lavender.
 A chocolate coat is always dark, but can be sprinkled with white hairs.

-Basics of Grooming
+Basics of grooming

 Periodic maintenance grooming should be performed several times a year and includes trimming the hair around the eyes and the beard, brushing the teeth, cleaning and removing excess hair from the ears, clipping the nails and trimming hair between the foot pads, and a "sanitary trim," which consists of trimming the hair under the tail and the belly.

-Bathing Equipment and Shampoo
+Bathing and shampooing

-A goldendoodle's coat should never be completely shaved.
+When giving goldendoogle haircuts, keep in mind that a goldendoodle's coat should never be completely shaved.
 The coat should be clipped to 1 1/2 to 2 inches long.
 Clipping with electric dog clippers is recommended if possible.
-However, make sure the clippers are sharp, and always bathe a dog before using electric clippers.
+Make sure the clippers are sharp, and always bathe a dog before using electric clippers.
 If clippers aren't available, a sharp pair of scissors or sewing shears will work as well.